primesoft-group/oneconnexx-docs/_pages/setup/en/web.md

 </authorization>
 ```

-With this example all members of the user group “OcxUsers” in the domain “corp” have access.
+With this example all members of the user group "OcxUsers" in the domain "corp" have access.
 Instead of a user group, individual users can also be specified (example: &lt;allow users="corp\jones" /&gt;).

 Additional authorizations are controlled via a role concept.
 The roles are: